mltframework/mlt_web/plugins/FilterWatermark.md

 media types:
 Video
 description: Overlay text or images onto the video
-version: 1
+version: 2
 creator: Charles Yates
 copyright: Meltytech, LLC
 license: LGPLv2.1

 ## Notes

-The watermark filter combines a frame producer and a composite transition to overlay the specified text or image onto the video.
+The watermark filter combines a frame producer and a transition to overlay the specified text or image onto the video.
 Supplying a filename with extension &quot;.txt&quot; causes the loader to load a pango producer.
 Supplying a file name with an extension supported by gtk-pixbuf causes the loader to load a pixbuf producer.
 See the pango and pixbuf producers for details.
 Note: If the filename begins with &quot;+&quot; the pango producer interprets the filename as pango text.
 Text Example: melt colour:red -filter watermark:&quot;+First Line~Second Line.txt&quot; composite.progressive=1 producer.align=centre composite.valign=c composite.halign=c
 Image Example: melt clip.dv -filter watermark:logo.png